WarnerMedia/aws-fast-fixes/ecr-basic-scan/README.md

 # ECR Registry Basic Scan

-This script will lookup ECR repos and images given an ECR registry id, then trigger scan manually for each image.
+This script will lookup ECR repos and images given an ECR registry id, then trigger scan manually for each image given that the registry scan configuration is set to Basic scan.

 ## Why?